 As ApexSQL Job can be used to organize SQL Server Agent jobs, schedules and alerts on multiple instances at the same time, it organizes the different SQL Server instances within folders.
 So that, when a new SQL Server instance is added, you will be asked to add that instance under an existing folder, or create a new folder, as shown below:

-After adding the SQL Server instance, you need to make sure that the SQL Server Agent service is up and running.
+After adding the SQL Server instance, you need to make sure that the SQL Agent service is up and running.
 To do that, click on the Start button, from the Agent tasks category, under the Home tab.
 If the service is already running, it will perform no action except for notifying that it is already running, as below:

 And if the SQL Server Agent service is stopped, it will start the service and notify you with that action as follows:

-In ApexSQL Job, there is a separate tab for creating, editing and deleting the different types of SQL Server Agent Job Alerts, as shown below:
+In ApexSQL Job, there is a separate tab for creating, editing and deleting the different types of SQL Agent Job Alerts, as shown below:

-ApexSQL Job allows you to create the three SQL Server Agent Alerts types described previously.
+ApexSQL Job allows you to create the three SQL Agent Alerts types described previously.
 To make it clear, we will discuss one example per each alert type using the ApexSQL Job:

 SQL Server Event Alert

-SQL Server Event Alert type is useful when you plan to perform a specific action in response of receiving a specific SQL error number or error severity level.
+SQL Server Agent Event Alert type is useful when you plan to perform a specific action in response of receiving a specific SQL error number or error severity level.

 To create a new alert, click on the Add button, under the Alerts tab, and the Create alert window, will be displayed.
 The Create alert window will ask you to provide an indicative name for the alert, enable or disable that alert, and the type of the alert to be created.
 In this example, we will choose SQL Server Event Alert type, as below:

-Under the SQL Server Event Alert type, you will have the option to specify the database on which this alert will be applied and if the alert will be fired in response to a specific SQL Server error number or error severity level.
+Under the SQL Server Agent Event Alert type, you will have the option to specify the database on which this alert will be applied and if the alert will be fired in response to a specific SQL Server error number or error severity level.

 For example, if you plan to monitor the failed logins in the SQL Server instance, configure the alert to be raised based on the error number 18456 occurrence.
 For more information about the different error numbers that can be received in SQL Server Engine, check the SQL Server error codes list.